theerthaavnsh/Technohack--Untangled-/README.md

 Deployment
 This app can be deployed to a cloud service provider like Heroku, AWS, or Azure.
 Be sure to configure your environment variables for the production environment.

-Built With
-React - JavaScript library for building user interfaces Node.js - JavaScript runtime built on Chrome's V8 JavaScript engine Express - Web framework for Node.js
+HTML - Standard markup language for web frameworks Node.js - JavaScript runtime built on Chrome's V8 JavaScript engine Express - Web framework for Node.js to make RESTful api's MongoDB - NoSQL database
+SCSS - Advanced version of CSS
+Bcryptjs - For password hashing
-MongoDB - NoSQL database
+Mongoose - To conncet database with REST api

-<h3> Contributing </h3>
-If you would like to contribute to Untangled, please feel free to submit a pull request or open an issue on the project's GitHub repository.
-We welcome contributions of all kinds, including bug reports, feature requests, and code improvements.

-<h3> License </h3>
-Untangled is released under the MIT license.
-For more information, please see the LICENSE file in the project's GitHub repository.

 <h3> Contact </h3>
 If you have any questions, comments, or concerns about Untangled, please feel free to reach out to us at theerthaavnsh@gmail.com.
 We value your feedback and are always looking for ways to improve the site and better serve our users.